praul/autoreply/README.md

 - Using pythons email and smtplib lead to empty messages on some (office365) mail accounts.
 For heavens sake, I could not figure it out and therefore used python-emails library, which is missing some features (in-reply-to), but is working stable.
 - Using pythons multiprocessing is a quick-and-dirty approach for supporting multiple accounts simultaneously without having to rewrite the base script for this
 - I made this basically for myself, so I'm probably not gonna pump this up with feature requests :)
-- If you start this script and have both unanswered and unread mails in your inbox, autoreply will answer to those, that were received up to 5 minutes ago.
-It does so to prevent unanswered mails on restart
+- If you start this script and have both unanswered and unread mails in your inbox, autoreply will answer to those, that were received up to 20 minutes ago.
+It does so to prevent unanswered mails on restart or downtime.